MikiasE/Serverless-Django-Application-Build/README.md

 This project demonstrates the process to deploy an auto-generated Django website to an Elastic Beanstalk environment while running Python 3.7.
 The Elastic Beanstalk CLI will be used as the deployment mechanism.

-Project summary can be found here: https://www.mikiasemanuel.com/serverless-django-application-build
+Project walkthrough can be found here: https://www.mikiasemanuel.com/serverless-django-application-build

 ## Prerequisites: